Sunday, October 20, 2019

 "When he'd (the publisher) finished the last gripping line his blood was running as cold as a lizard's belly, and for a week he dared not turn off his lights at night... we swear it's the most gosh-awful, horrific spine-tingler imaginable, but we're not revealing any of its awesome secrets."

-That type of prelude may seem a tad old fashioned today, but it certainly evokes, or at least promotes, an anticipation of mystery, suspense, and the preternatural to follow---and follow it does!
+That type of prelude may seem a tad old fashioned today, but it certainly evokes, or at least promotes, an anticipation of mystery, suspense, and the preternatural to follow.
+And follow it does!
 Bailey's unique plot centers around complications ensuing from experiments to increase intelligence artificially.
 This scientific aspect allows for some unpredictable turns and grotesqueries to develop, and Bailey delivers them all in Grand Guignol style.
 I was enthralled by every aspect of his story; the whirlwind romance, the majestic manor-house setting, the increasingly bizarre revelations, the madcap science, the black humor---but also by the beguiling, femme fatale Eva Craner, possessor of amazing intellectual abilities and astounding musical capabilities, who is strangely obligated to the weird demands of her arcane family.
 One of those family members suffers a fateful introspection that quickly becomes the catalyst for the story's shocking finish.

 And yes, Ackerman was right---it's ideal B-movie material.